GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-security-controls.md

 write that IAM security admin role is required for downstream org change - this role is not distributed out by default expand on blocked vuln deployment

-Q)
-Verify SCC scanning frequency -  verify if not just intent (time to scan) - eventually consistent - check frequency timestamp.  default is org level write that IAM security admin role is required for downstream org change - this role is not distributed out by default expand on blocked vuln deployment

 ## 5230,RA-5(1),,,,,,,,,Vulnerability Scanning | Update Tool Capability